alexdevero/alex-devero-blog/__drafts__/draft--utility-types-typescript.md

 ## Omit<Type, Keys>

 The `Omit<Type, Keys>` is basically an opposite of `Pick<Type, Keys>`.
-Instead of picking properties you want, you choose properties you want to omit from existing type.
+You specify some type as an argument for `Type`, but instead of picking properties you want, you choose properties you want to omit from existing type.

 ```TypeScript
 // Create interface for car: